amydach/leaflet-challenge/README.md

 2. **Importing & Visualizing the Data:**

    * Created a map using Leaflet that plots all of the earthquakes from USGS data set based on their longitude and latitude.
-   * My data markers reflect the magnitude of the earthquake in their size and color.
+   * My data markers reflect the magnitude of the earthquake by their size and color.
 Earthquakes with higher magnitudes should appear larger and darker in color.
    * Included popups that provide additional information about the earthquake when a marker is clicked.
    * Created a legend that will provide context for your map data.